kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 #### GA

 - [x] Wait two releases (1.25 and 1.26) with field validation enabled by default and receive minimal bug reports pertaining to the feature.
+As a data point, GKE clusters running field validation by default in 1.25 are seeing less CPU and memory overall vs 1.24, supporting the notion that this feature has not significantly impacted performance.
-- [] More rigorous e2e/conformance testing added to invoke field validation directly against the API server
+- [] Add conformance testing to invoke field validation directly against the API server

 <!--